-Having one or more DUIs is not, by itself, on the list of deportability grounds found in the immigration laws.
+Having one or more DUIs on record is not, by itself, on the list of deportability grounds found in U.S. immigration laws.
 But it's a long and complicated list.
 And, depending on the facts of the case, it is possible for even one DUI to make a person deportable.

 It all depends on whether there were aggravating factors in the case.
 These might include, for example, driving on a suspended license, or having a child present in the vehicle.
-Such factors could easily lead U.S. Citizenship and Immigration Services to conclude that you had committed a crime of moral turpitude (CMT).
-A CMT is enough by itself to make you deportable if it was committed within five years of your admission to the United States, and if it carries a possible prison sentence in your state of at least one year.
+Such factors could easily lead U.S. immigration authorities to conclude that you had committed a crime of moral turpitude (CIMT).
+A CIMT is enough by itself to make you deportable if it was committed within five years of your admission to the United States, and if it carries a possible prison sentence in your state of at least one year.

 Or, if you already had a crime of moral turpitude on your record, having another one could make you deportable as someone who has committed two separate crimes involving moral turpitude.

 If your DUI related to drugs rather than alcohol, you've got another deportability problem.
 You could be found removable for having committed an offense relating to a controlled substance.

 Along the same lines, if an accident occurred due to the DUI, and someone was injured as a result, additional charges of aggravated assault or negligent homicide could lead to deportability problems.
 Courts so far have not been inclined to call such incidents "crimes of violence," but that is another ground of deportability.
 With a bad enough incident, it's not hard to imagine U.S. immigration authorities invoking this section of the law.